CSB5/OPERA-MS/README.md

 - **CONTIG_GRAPH**: sort-read and long-read mapping to the contig assembly to construct the assembly graph and estimate the contigs coverage.
 - **CLUSTERING**: hierarchical clustering based on contig connections and coverage.
 - **REF_CLUSTERING**: cluster merging based on similarity to a data-base of reference genomes (computation of `mash` distance and contig alignment to best reference using `mummer`).
-- **STRAIN_CLUSTERING**: identification of species with multiple strains, strains deconvolution and independent assembly of each strain.
+- **STRAIN_CLUSTERING**: identification of species with multiple strains, strains deconvolution and independent assembly of each strain using OPERA-LG.
 Strain level scaffold assemblies are provided in the following files: __OUT_DIR/intermediate_files/strain_analysis/\*/\*/scaffoldSeq.fasta__.
-- **ASSEMBLY**: assembly of single strain species clusters.
+- **ASSEMBLY**: assembly of single strain species clusters using OPERA-LG.
 - **GAP_FILLING**: gap-filling of all the scaffold assemblies using long-read data and short contigs.
 - **INFO**: generation of metagenome assembly statistics (see below for a detailed description).

-Concatenating a "+" to the step name (e.g. **ASSEMBLY+**) will allow to run all the following steps.
+Concatenating a "+" to the step name, for example **REF_CLUSTERING+** will allow to run all the following steps after **REF_CLUSTERING**.

 ### Outputs

 Outputs can be found in the specified OUTPUT_DIR and will contains all assembled sequences before and after gap-filling: __scaffoldSeq.fasta__ and __scaffoldSeq.fasta.filled__ respectively.
 The file __scaffold_info.txt__ provides an overview of the assembled sequences according to the following features:
 - **SEQ_ID**: sequence identifier.
 For single strain species sequences are name `opera_scaffold_X`.
 Sequences from multi-strain species are named `strainY_opera_scaffold_X` where `Y` indicate the strain ID.
 - **LENGTH**: sequence length.